GregePorter/RIS-quickstart/README.md

 1. If you are off-campus, you must be on the WashU VPN.
 Instructions on how to do so can be found at https://it.wustl.edu/items/connect/.
 2. You should open a terminal on your computer, and SSH into the compute environment with the command `ssh <wustl-key>@compute1-client-<N>.ris.wustl.edu` where `<key>` is your official WUSTL key, and `<N>` can be any number from 1 to 4
-   - e.g. `g.porter@compute1-client-4.ris.wustl.edu`
+   - e.g. `g.porter@compute1-client-4.ris.wustl.edu` or `g.porter@compute1-client-2.ris.wustl.edu`
-   - It should be noted that despite being called `compute1`, this is a "login" node, not a "compute" node.
-This means that you should not run any complicated code, you should instead use a "compute" node to run your code, using the steps either in Task 3, Task 11, or Task 12.

 ## Task 3: Installing Globus
 Globus is the recommended method of transferring data and scripts to the RIS.
 1. [Install Globus Connect Personal](https://docs.globus.org/globus-connect-personal/install/) - this will allow you to access your local files to them push to the RIS
 2. [Connect to the RIS](https://docs.globus.org/globus-connect-personal/install/)
+3. Once you're connected, look for the Storage1 collection
+4. For this workshop, your storage1 location will be `/storage1/fs1/workshops/Active/HPCatWashU/` so use that as your path.
+5. On your local machine, look for your local collections
-3. Find the desired files and transfer them to your home or storage1 directory
+6. Find the desired files, select them and click Start to transfer them to the destination (the storage1 location)
+7. We'll start by transferring a Python script which can be found in this repository.

+Exercise 1: Transfer the R script in this repository

 ## Task 4: Running job!